 Need assistance in reaching your breastfeeding goals?
 Our public health nurses and nutritionists are here to answer questions you have about breastfeeding to help you and your baby get off to a good start.
 Breast pumps are available for WIC participants to support mothers as they return to work or school.
 Call us at 802-257-2882 for more details or see more breastfeeding information.

-Connecting our WIC clients to resources in the community remains one of our highest priorities.
-We direct clients to resources on a variety of topics including:
+Connecting our WIC families to resources in the community remains one of our highest priorities.
+We direct families to resources on a variety of topics including:

 - Health Insurance

 - Affordable Housing